AlexsLemonade/scpca-docs/docs/getting_started.md

 ```

 The merged object additionally contains metadata such as information about sample diagnosis, subdiagnosis, or tissue location that may be useful for subsetting.
-A full set of merged object contents which can support subsetting is available in <TODO: the forthcoming section forthcoming in `merged_objects.md` about file contents>.
+A full set of merged object contents which can support subsetting is available in {ref}`this documentation<merged_objects:merged objects>`.

 As one example, to subset a `SingleCellExperiment` merged object to a given diagnosis, use the following R code: